 For an actual tour, I would strongly recommend SPACE (San Pedro de Atacama Celestial Explorations) tours.
 They’re regarded as the best in town as they have the largest number of telescopes of any public observatory in South America.

 It’s also possible to visit ALMA, a huge radio telescope and the most powerful observatory for studying the universe on the planet.
-You can visit on Saturdays and Sundays but again you must reserve, possible even a few months in advance using their online booking portal.
+You can visit on Saturdays and Sundays but again you must reserve, up to three months in advance using their online booking portal.

 We did go hiking in the Atacama Desert one afternoon when we tried to climb up Volcano Lascar.
 Although it was without much success, it resulted in an excellent story of escaping pumas down the edge of a sand dune.